Volume 32, Issue 1 (Winter 2024) Avicenna J Nurs Midwifery Care 2024, 32(1): 69-79 | Back to browse issues page

 Send citation to:

-Ahmari Tehran H, Khalajinia Z, Heidari A, Heidari M. Explaining the understanding of the concept of spiritual care from the point of view of patients hospitalized: A qualitative study.
+Ahmari Tehran H, Khalajinia Z, Heidari A, Heidari M. Explaining the Perception of Spiritual Care from the Perspective of Hospitalized Patients: A Qualitative Study.
 Avicenna J Nurs Midwifery Care 2024; 32 (1) :69-79

 URL: http://nmj.umsha.ac.ir/article-1-2571-en.html

-Background and Aim: Spirituality has an undeniable impact on healing power, the ability to cope with and adapt to change, and health-related conditions.
+Background and Objective: Spirituality has an undeniable impact on healing power, the ability to cope with and adapt to change, and health-related conditions.
 Spirituality is an essential component of health care; it is critical, vital, and distinct from other types of care.
-Therefore, the current study attempted to explain the spiritual caregiver's understanding from the patients' perspective.
+Therefore, the current study aimed to explain the perception of spiritual care from the perspective of hospitalized patients.

-Materials and Methods: The current study was carried out in the educational and medical centers of Qom University of Medical Sciences in 2020 using a qualitative approach and conventional content analysis.
-Data were collected and analyzed concurrently through semi-structured in-depth interviews with 12 participants using purposive sampling.
+Materials and Methods: The present study was carried out in the educational and medical centers of Qom University of Medical Sciences in 2020 using a qualitative approach and content analysis.
+Data were collected and analyzed concurrently through semi-structured, in-depth interviews with 12 participants using purposive sampling.

 Conclusion: In light of the findings of this study, spiritual care has a religious and ethical foundation, and its supportive aspects should receive more emphasis.
 According to patients, spiritual care entails responsibility, honesty, and confidentiality, as well as considering moral values and religious beliefs as a valuable resource that maximizes patient's self-care control and recovery.